alexjlockwood/godesignpatterns/_posts/2014-04-25-assignment-vs-short-variable-declaration.md

 layout: post
 title: '= vs :='
 ---
+This post will briefly describe the differences between the assignments and short variable declarations in Go.
+It assumes that you have completed [A Tour of Go][6] and have consulted relevant sections of [Effective Go][7] and the target audience is primarily newcomers to the Go programming language.

 The <i>assignment operator</i> (`=`) is used to perform
 [assignments][1] (i.e. to assign or reassign values to already declared variables).